lida01/Shopping-Cart/setup.md

   But if you have a Oracle 9, you can just create a user with credentials: <br />
   username - satyaki <br />
   password - qwerty <br />
+  iii.
+We need to create a war(Web ARchive) file of the project.
+Open command prompt.
+Go inside the project directory of the project (outside the WEB-INF), then write the following command: <br />
+  jar -cvf Shopping.war * <br />
+  iv.
+Deploy the war file in apache tomcat server by going go to the webapps directory of apache tomcat and paste the war file here.
 <br />
-Fire up the CMD.
-Type startup.bat And Hit Enter. <br />
+  v.
+Type startup.bat in CMD And Hit Enter. <br />
 <br />
 Open http://localhost:8080/Shopping/ in your browser. <br />
 <br />
 Let me know if any issues.
+Cheers !